-The singer-songwriter may have called the time of death too early.
 The music industry is facing a crisis as the coronavirus slowly shuts society down.
 With venues across the country closed, bands have lost the ability to make money as live shows and merch sales are their main source of income.

 For Valley music lovers wondering how they can support the local scene, this sale is a great way to help Arizona artists knowing that they’re getting all they're earning.